flutter/website/src/release/breaking-changes/tooltip-semantics-order.md

 The `Tooltip` widget originally put`Tooltip.message` on an `OverlayEntry` when long pressed.
-As a result, the generated semantics tree does not put `Tooltip.message` immediately after `Tooltip.child`.
+As a result, `Tooltip.message` was not immediately after `Tooltip.child` in the semantics tree.

-You may see accessibility test failures when a tooltip message is visible.
-This is because this update moved the tooltip message in the semantics tree.

 ## Migration guide

+This change moved the tooltip message in the semantics tree.
+You may see accessibility test failures if your tests expect a tooltip message to appear in a specific location in the semantics tree, when it is visible.
-Update your failing accessibility tests.
+Update your failing accessibility tests to adopt the new tooltip semantics order.

 For example, if you constructed the following widget tree in your test:

 ```dart